vighneshdandekar/mfipartnerapi-example/README.md

     }
 })
 ```
-### Authenticating and getting a client reference
+### Using client to access API Methods

 Using the authenticated client to fetch data from REST API endpoint.
-Here the code here is using [/branches] api call to fetch back all existing branches inside your MFI organization.
+Here the code here is using [/branches](https://app.swaggerhub.com/apis-docs/goldsip8/GoldSipPartnerAPIs/1.0.1#/Branch/getBranches) api call to fetch back all existing branches inside your MFI organization.

 ```js
     client